 The World Congress is a crucial global forum to explore the implications of these rapid changes and to build a world-wide vision and community for sustainable prevention.

-The Congress Program will be dynamic and interactive, showcasing experts, thought leaders and innovators from around the globe covering the following main topics:
+The Congress Program was dynamic and interactive, showcasing experts, thought leaders and innovators from around the globe covering the following main topics:

 1. Innovations in Addressing Longstanding Safety and Health Challenges